 Addresses out of scope of the survey, such as second homes and holiday homes, were also allocated for a dwelling description.
+This information is used to help derive the calibration totals which are based on the findings from the survey such as household type and age.
 For these addresses, surveyors were not required to attempt to try to obtain a full physical survey.